maximgorbatyuk/project-documents/document-architect-prompt.md

 11. **Failure-modes section** in every flow doc, pointing to diagnostic IDs.
 12. **High-signal framing for AI** — "use this instead of reading the whole repo," concrete pointers, no narrative filler.
 13. **Diagrams where flow matters** — ASCII for architecture, PlantUML for sequences.
-14. **Quickstart `npm/cli` blocks** in fenced code with comments explaining each line.
+14. **Quickstart command blocks** in fenced code with comments explaining each line.
-15. **Out-of-scope sections** in package docs — prevents scope creep and tells readers where NOT to look.
+15. **Out-of-scope sections** in shared-unit docs — prevents scope creep and tells readers where NOT to look.
 16. **Persistent-context anchor** at top of agent-facing docs ("never summarize, never omit").
+17. **Quality status is explicit** — identify central, stale, generated/scaffolded, duplicated, and low-signal docs instead of pretending every doc has equal authority.
+18. **Root docs route; deep docs decide** — root docs should answer where to go next, while cross-cutting docs should answer how a subsystem actually works.
+19. **Review/repair mode is first-class** — a mature repo often has existing docs with drift; the process must audit and minimally repair instead of regenerating everything.
+20. **Target-native paths over copied paths** — preserve the layered responsibilities, but use the target repository's real structure.
+Do not introduce folder names from Beast Pass or from another stack unless they already exist in the target repo.

 ---